Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 "in-boundary" inventory focuses on in-state emissions (with the

 exception of emissions associated with electricity).

-Over the next several years, other limitations of the conventional
+Over the next several years, other limitations of the "in-boundary"

 provides consumers and policymakers with an incomplete view of how

 Oregon contributes to emissions, and by extension, opportunities to

 One example of this is recycling.
 Collecting recyclables from homes,

 as is required in many Oregon cities, requires fuel.
 Producing and